Market

 instruments of subsidiary company recognized as deemed investment.

-c) The company has pledged its investment in equity shares of subsidiaries, in favour of lenders for term loan facilities availed
+b) The company has pledged its investment in equity shares of subsidiaries, in favour of lenders for term loan facilities availed

 by the respective subsidiary companies.

-consideration of H 672.13 lakhs (H 5 Lakhs as equity and H 667.13 lakhs as loan) as per the share purchase agreement entered
+consideration of H 672.13 lakhs ( H 5 lakhs as equity and H 667.13 lakhs as loan) as per the share purchase agreement entered

-with REC Power Development and Consultancy Limited, dated 3rd September 2024 pursuant to bid condition, considering
+with REC Power Development and Consultancy Limited, dated 3rd September 2024 pursuant to bid condition, considering that

-that the Company has been identified selected bidder vide letter of intent dated August 12, 2024 for the project "Transmission
+the Company has been identified selected bidder vide letter of intent dated August 12, 2024 for the project "Transmission

 scheme for integration of Tumkur-II REZ in Karnataka through tariff based competitive bidding process".
 This has been